Sweetening the deal on foreign exchange

 “The platform is timely and allows us to set up wire transfers to US suppliers, which is quicker, doesn’t take weeks to clear and can extend our payables period,” says Sims.
 “All that helps put money in the pockets of our members at the end of the day.”

 Hedging to eliminate foreign exchange risk.

 Canadian agriculture producers often buy equipment or supplies from the United States, Europe or Asia, usually placing an order months in advance of delivery.
-But if you buy a $50,000 US piece of equipment in equivalent Canadian dollars today, you might wind up paying more than expected on delivery because of rate fluctuations, notes Janek Guminski, Director of Foreign Exchange and Interest Rates at ATB.
+But if you buy a $50,000 US piece of equipment in equivalent Canadian dollars today, you might wind up paying more than expected on delivery because of rate fluctuations, notes Janek Guminski, senior director, head of foreign exchange at ATB.

 That is where hedging comes in.
 By creating a contract for a specific dollar amount, exchange rate and range of dates for a transaction, producers can avoid price shocks.
 “Hedging allows you to have more price certainty by pre-buying the foreign currency at a set rate (which is not the same as buying today and putting the funds aside), freeing cash flow in the present and providing more certainty,” Guminski says.

 It also works equally for sales to the US.
 “Say you’re selling a truckload of hay for $24,000 US, to be delivered in October and it’s worth $32,000 Canadian today.
 Are you going to get $31,000 Canadian or $33,000 Canadian?
 Losing that $1,000 could represent your margins,” he notes.